 Keep a copy according to the retention requirements for case records.
 See the Manager's Guide for Eligibility Programs.

-- enters the patient's name, case name (if different) and Medicaid EDG number;
+- enters the patient's name, date of birth, case name (if different) and case number;

 - obtains the client's signature on Page 2 to release the information;